6 Safe and Smart Investments for Retirees

 Sean Locke Photography / Shutterstock.com

-Better known as TIPS, these instruments pay interest like a normal bond, but also adjust the principal to cover inflation.
+Better known as TIPS, Treasury inflation-protected securities pay interest like normal bonds but also adjust the principal to cover inflation.

 The inflation adjustment is tied to the Consumer Price Index.
-So, no matter how bad inflation gets, you should keep pace — or something close to it — with rising prices and not lose purchasing power as the years roll on.
+So no matter how bad inflation gets, you should keep pace — or something close to it — with rising prices.
+The benefit is that you won’t lose purchasing power as the years roll on.

 TIPS have drawbacks: The core rate they pay out typically is lower than that of other bonds, the inflation adjustment is measly when prices don’t rise, and TIPS can lose money if we have deflation.